dddrrreee/cs240lx-20spr/labs/1-trusting-trust/code/step2/README.md

 Cool!
 These two are the easier steps just to make sure you can attack the programs you want.

-The next one is the tricky step where:
+The next one is the tricky step where you will
  - inject the code to
  - inject these attacks
  - into the compiler so that it can
  - inject them into the compiler :)

 You will use the trick from `code/step1` to inject a self-replicating copy of the attack into `identity-cc.c` while compiling it.